-Every day, genealogists encounter a condition nearly as worrisome: their enlarging genealogy files.
+Every day, many genealogists encounter a worrisome condition: their growing genealogy files.
 It starts innocently enough — a printout here, an ancestor chart there, a handful of downloads at midnight.
 Then, before you know it, you’re bingeing on photocopies at the courthouse and library.
 Paper begins clogging every nook and cranny in your desk, spills over the edges of dining room chairs and threatens to overtake your entire home.
 But you can’t seem to stop hitting the Print key.

 Initially, finding details about your ancestors will quicken your pulse and energize you, but if you can’t easily retrieve that data after you’ve already put it somewhere, I can assure you, you won’t feel that same endorphin rush as you try to track it down.
 You might even spend just as much time and energy finding it the second time around as you did the first time.
 What a waste!

 You certainly can digitize your documents and store them on your hard drive, but you’re still left with reams of paper weight that slow down your research moves.
 Though the circular file can work well for some items, you’ll want to keep hard copies of records, charts, research plans and the like.
 Don’t suffer sluggish research any longer — now’s the time to get the lead out.
 We’ve got five easy weight-reduction filing plans for taking the battle out of your paper bulges.

 1. A Basic Genealogy Filing System for Beginners

 There are probably as many different fling systems as there are genealogists.
 But each has one thing in common: ancestors.
 We’re all collecting material on them, whether in the form of genealogical records, historical information about the era or a map of their hometown.
 This basic, straightforward plan is a good one to start with.